 Reference documents of interest

-Two documents have been provided for information and reference concerning birds in the 50 K circle of the Ottawa-Gatineau district.
-The documents were prepared by Dave Britton on his own initiative having drawn upon a number of data sources.
-He has graciously agreed to share his work with the OFNC.
+Two documents are provided for information and reference concerning birds in the 50 K circle of the Ottawa-Gatineau district.
+The documents were prepared by Dave Britton, on his own initiative, having drawn upon a number of data sources.
+He graciously agreed to share his work with the OFNC.
 The information has not been officially reviewed and the OFNC does not take responsibility for the accuracy, content, completeness, or reliability of the information contained in these documents.
 Nonetheless, the Birds Committee is of the opinion that the documents contain information that would be of interest to both novice birders and those who have birded for a number of years.

 Thanks to Greg Zbitnew, these documents will continually updated so the information is as current as possible.

-The Ottawa Annotated Checklist of all Birds in the Ottawa-Gatineau District 2021 provides information up to December 31, 2021.
+The Ottawa Annotated Checklist -December 2023 provides the most current information.
 It covers information relating to all species counts, names, status, text or annotations describing the sightings and includes noteworthy records such as first record, late and early records, unusual summer or winter records and noteworthy high counts.

 Comments and suggestions on these documents are welcome.
 They may be submitted to ofnc.wtgb[at]gmail.com